 If the light is the soul then soul is what's all around me.
 It is you, it is around you too, it is you.
-The darkness is inside me, the opaqueness of organs folded upon organs-- to make light in the house of the body-- thus to bring the outside in, the impossible job.
-And the only place
+The darkness is inside me, the opaqueness of organs folded upon organs— to make light in the house of the body— thus to bring the outside in, the impossible job.
+And the only place to

 Born on July 14, 1946 in Strasbourg, France, Pierre Joris is a poet, translator and essayist.

 Pierre Joris is the author of over forty books.
 As one of the foremost translators of avant-garde poetry into both French and English, he frequently explores the lesser-known works of both major and obscure experimental poets.
 His translations include Exile is My Trade: A Habib Tengour Reader (Black Widow Press, 2012); Paul Celan: Selections (University of California Press, 2005); 4X1: Works by Tristan Tzara, Rainer Maria Rilke, Jean-Pierre Duprey, and Habib Tengour (Inconundrum Press, 2003); and Pppppp: Kurt Schwitters Poems, Performance, Pieces, Proses, Plays, Poetics (Temple University Press, 1994).
 Of his translations of Paul Celan, poet Michael Palmer said: "Joris has dwelled during the better part of his life in Celan's words and silences…he has journeyed through the work's intricacies like very few others."